Data Centers in Campobasso

 Regional Market Reach: This location effectively serves the population of Molise and acts as a connectivity bridge between the Tyrrhenian and Adriatic coasts.

-Tax Advantage For Data Centers: Italy offers general subsidies for implementing energy-efficient systems and related infrastructure improvements.
-These incentives help operators lower operational costs while meeting modern sustainability standards.
+Tax Advantage For Data Centers: Enterprises benefit from national subsidies for implementing energy-efficient systems and infrastructure improvements.
+These incentives lower operational costs while supporting modern sustainability standards for regional deployments.

 Natural Disaster Risk

 The overall risk profile for Campobasso is Low (3.0/10) as of September 2025.
-While the overall classification is low, specific regional hazards are monitored to ensure facility resilience.
+While the classification is low, specific hazards are monitored to ensure facility resilience.

-- Earthquake: 7.7/10 – Seismic activity is the primary natural consideration for this region.
+- Earthquake: 7.7/10 – Seismic activity is the primary natural consideration for infrastructure in this region.

 - Coastal Flood: 6.5/10 – A relevant factor for facilities located in coastal areas like Termoli.

-- River Flood: 6.2/10 – Managed through local drainage and site selection.
+- River Flood: 6.2/10 – Managed through local drainage and specific site selection.

 - Tsunami: 6.1/10 – Considered a regional risk for Adriatic coastal infrastructure.